-No# Actions Priority Supporting Parties Indicative Costs for Council G1 Incorporate adequate buffers around key wetland areas to ensure vegetation can migrate with SLR and provide additional protection.
+No# Actions Priority Supporting Parties Indicative Costs for Council G1 Incorporate adequate buffers around the entire foreshore of the estuary to ensure vegetation can migrate with SLR and provide additional protection.
 Establish suitable means for dedicating buffers to this landuse, e.g. lease, purchase or voluntary contribution, etc Low NSW Planning and Environment Planning component can be absorbed with existing budgets.
 G3 Utilise available information on heavy metal testing to understand and lessen impacts of activities within estuary.
 Low Pambula Lake Oyster Growers, DPI F&A, EPA Undertaken within existing budgets, no cost for accessing 3 rd party data.
 Costs for new data or supporting other programs N.D.